 These offer support to standalone bathtubs made of acrylic and cast iron; the feet are also made from either brass or cast iron in most cases.

 Used for leveling, especially in case of bathtubs and when they are installed this accessory is imperative.

 A layer of material applied to the surface of a ceramic-ware or glass panels to restrict or prevent the growth and breeding of germs, bacteria and other microorganisms.

 A therapy involving the use of coloured lights in a particular order to cause relaxation.

-Specially designed baths that fit in a corner that features a bowed front and two identical sides.
+A Corner Bath is Specially designed bath that fit in a corner that features a bowed front and two identical sides.

 This design is intended for corner installation with one side longer than the other, this unevenness gives it the offset character.